 Innovac is based 20 miles north of Seattle, WA, a region known for its heavy precipitation and hilly terrain.
 These conditions sometimes make inspecting laterals from residential cleanouts difficult because of extended lateral lengths and fall issues.
 “Many of our residential lateral inspection projects required a lateral launch camera,” explains Kang.
 “Residential customers, commercial clients and governmental agencies were repeatedly coming to us with requests to inspect laterals from the mainline.
 We were losing clients because they were opting to hire contractors who could offer more than just mainline inspection work,” says Kang.
 “And having to refer customers to other companies that could offer these services was just bad for business.”

-In January of 2015, Innovac purchased their first lateral launch SAT system from Envirosight, and their fears were quickly allayed.
+In January of 2015, Innovac purchased its first lateral launch SAT system from Envirosight, and their fears were quickly allayed.
 “Within two weeks of purchasing our system we were doing lateral inspection projects,” says Kang.
 “In fact, every year since getting into lateral inspections we’ve increased our revenue by at least 25%.”
-Being able to perform these inspection has opened doors for Innovac, from working with engineering companies who needed to research the makeup of underground utilities, to developers who need pre-acceptance sign-offs.”
+Being able to perform these inspections has opened doors for Innovac, from working with engineering companies who need to research the makeup of underground utilities, to developers who need pre-acceptance sign-offs.
 Kang attributes his success in offering lateral inspections to three factors: strong communication with clients, a well-trained crew and robust equipment.

 Innovac’s crew believes clear communication between project managers and clients is the cornerstone to any project’s success, but it is even more important in the case of lateral inspections.
 “Innovac’s clients range from residential customers to engineering firms, from municipalities to utility owners,” says Kang.
 “It is imperative we understand the needs of our clients from the get-go.
 The field crew should know whether they are looking for a blockage, a cross bore, or whether they are trying to locate underground assets, because these goals will determine the way they approach the inspection.
 The more information we have from the client, the more successful our crew is going to be in the field.”

-To learn more about Innovac visit: http://www.innovac.com/.
-To learn more about ROVVER X SAT and how you can diversfy your service offerings click below:
+Learn about the new ROVVER X SAT II and how you can diversify your service offerings click below: